Skip to content

 Teaching AI ethics through current events becomes more powerful when students can interact with AI systems in a controlled environment you design.
 SchoolAI puts you in charge of the experience while giving students hands-on practice with responsible AI use.

 • See student reasoning in real time with Mission Control.
 Your teacher dashboard shows exactly how each student is working through ethical questions.
-Identify who's grappling with nuance, who needs support, and what misconceptions are emerging across your class, so you can facilitate richer whole-class discussions.
+Identify who's grappling with nuance, who needs support, and what misconceptions are emerging across your class.

 • Add interactive elements with PowerUps.
 Build debate preparation tools, mind maps exploring consequences of AI decisions, or collaborative documents where groups draft ethical guidelines.